MariaMelnik/flutter_date_pickers/README.md

 | BoxDecoration selectedPeriodLastDecoration | decoration for the first date of the selected range |
 | BoxDecoration selectedPeriodMiddleDecoration | Decoration for the date of the selected range which is not first date and not end date of this range |

+## How to make some dates not selectable date picker
+By default only dates before startDate and after endDate is not selectable.
+But you can set custom disabled days.
+`DayPicker`, `WeekPicker` and `RangePicker` take a `SelectableDayPredicate selectableDayPredicate` where you can specify function which returns if some date is disabled or not.

+If some date is disabled for selection it gets `disabledDateStyle`.

+If selected range or week pretends to include such disabled date `UnselectablePeriodException` occurs.
+To handle it - pass `onSelectionError` callback to date picker.

+## How to give special decorations for some dates
+By default cells are decorated with `datePickerStyles` slyles (or default if no styles was passed to date picker).
+If you need special decoration for some days use `eventDecorationBuilder`.
+Currently only for `DayPicker`, `WeekPicker` and `RangePicker`.

+- If date is not selected basic styles will be merged with styles from `eventDecorationBuilder`.
+- If date is current date styles from `eventDecorationBuilder` win (if there are).
+- Otherwise basic styles win.

+## What time I will get after selection?
+If one day selected:
+ you will get start of the day (00:00:00) by default.
+If selected `firstDate` - you will get time of it.

+If range/week selected:
+ for start you will get start of the day (00:00:00) by default.
+If selected `firstDate` - you will get time of it. for end you will get end of the day (23:59:59.999) by default.
+If selected `lastDate` - you will get time of it.

+If month selected:
+  you will get start(00:00:00) of the 1 day of month by default.
+  If selected month same as month of the `firstDate` - you will get `firstDate`.

 ## Usage